Nereuxofficial/nereuxofficial.github.io/content/posts/esp32-ws2812-dino-light/index.md

 with SPI.

 ## Software Part
+THIS ENTIRE SECTION IS NOT NECESSARY ANMORE.
+You can now use [espup](https://github.com/esp-rs/espup), which sets up everything needed.

 ### Setting up the toolchain and compiler
 This has been really painful for me to set up, and I hope you can avoid some frustration